sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 data (red).
 Here, we can see details per read but we cannot see multiple reads at the same time.
 We will explore the details of these visualizations and how to make them in this session.

-Modification pipelines have very similar steps till the modifications are called, and very different steps after the modifications have been called.
-Our goal in these sessions is to introduce several tools that can be utilized to analyze modifications after they are called and show some sample ways in which they can be executed.
-The experimentalist must decide whether to use these tools, how to run these tools, and/or whether new tools are needed depending on their experiment.

 ## Visualizing modification calls with IGV